2025 Working Lineup

 Vellany Pierce

-Santa Cruz County local and member of the FFSC (Fungus Federation of Santa Cruz) for 16 over years serving many support roles and helping to lead local forays.
+Santa Cruz County local and member of the FFSC (Fungus Federation of Santa Cruz) for over 16 years serving many support roles and helping to lead local forays.
 Vellany is currently the Prime Minister for the group.
 Always having had an interest in fungi, Vellany is a self taught mushroom cultivator and has worked for Far West Fungi for the past 9 years as spawn lab technician.

 Indy Srinath